yottaawesome/intro-to-dx12/README.md

 ## Changes

 All projects have been updated to use Visual Studio 2022 and retargeted to the latest Windows SDK.
+For convenience, an additional solution file AllProjects.sln has been added that includes all the projects.

 ## Considerations